react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-actions.md

 - `name` - _string_ - A destination name of the screen in the current or a parent navigator
 - `params` - _object_ - Params to use for the destination route.
 - `merge` - _boolean_ - Whether params should be merged with the existing route params, or replace them (when navigating to an existing screen).
 Defaults to `false`.
+- `pop` - _boolean_ - Whether screens should be popped to navigate to a matching screen in the stack.
+Defaults to `false`.
 - `path` - _string_ - The path (from deep link or universal link) to associate with the screen.

 This is primarily used internally to associate a path with a screen when it's from a URL.